input-output-hk/cardano-byron-cli/USAGE.md

 #### Recovering a Daedalus wallet

 For various reasons the CLI does not allow to create Daedalus compatible wallet.
-But it is possible to recover a wallet created on the Daeaalus application.
+But it is possible to recover a wallet created on the Daedalus application.

 ```
 cardano-cli wallet recover --daedalus-seed --derivation-scheme=v1 --mnemonics-length=12 --wallet-scheme=random_index_2levels MyDaedalusWallet